VIDEO: Mass. football players save referee with quick thinking, AED

 As reported by Boston CBS affiliate WBZ, players for the homestanding Whitman-Hanson football team pounced immediately when a referee at their 27-6 rout of Silver Lake (Mass.)
 High School collapsed on the field.
 Two players — senior Ethan Phelps and sophomore Jack Sweeney — immediately recognized how perilous the situation was for the referee and sprinted to retrieve the school’s two accessible Automatic External Defibrillators.

-The teens were able to successfully “massage” the referee’s heart back to working order with a sternum rub and an AED, leading to a successful transport of the coach to a local hospital, where he allegedly remains in stable condition.
+Sweeney’s dad, an off-duty parmedic, was able to successfully “massage” the referee’s heart back to working order with a sternum rub.
+The AED wasn’t used, the athletic director told WBZ, and the referee was transported to a local hospital, where he reportedly remains in stable condition.

 “I just knew what to do,” Phelps told WBZ.